“Ma'am, I am not receiving the appropriate reply protocol from them.”

 I waited so long to meet him again, and this is how it goes down.
 Me doing my best to save my crew, him doing his best to kill every last one of them.
 His white hair is still the same as I remember from last time.
 And his hard face has only gotten more serious.
 He’s got a big scar above his left eyebrow now.
 It’s healed, but you can tell it’s recent.
 I was secretly hoping he was locked in the Bebek with the remainder of their crew.

 I was never the caring type.
 My parents were always worried for me, because I was so detached from the rest of humanity.
-I didn’t have much empathy.
-I felt sorry for the human race, if anything.
+I don't have much empathy, but have some.
+I feel sorry for the human race, if anything.
 I never fell in love, or wanted a dog or cat.
 Thankfully, I didn’t turn into a serial killer, as plenty of psychologists feared.
 This flaw of character is what made me a good commander, I think, and what made me a sort of lone wolf.
 But Piers Atavicius changed that.
 He made me care.
-He made me fall in love.
-And I got nothing in return, for the most part of it.
+He made me fall in love, madly.
+And I got nothing in return, for the most part.
 But it was still worth it, if only for the learning experience.

 “Did you relay the info to the crew?
 They’re dying down here.
 I don’t see anyone even trying to fight them properly.”